Cluster Management

 astroctl infra k8s get <cluster-name>

-Note The status subcommand is not available yet!.
-If your cluster is stuck in INPROGRESS, Please contact Astro platform team for help.
+Note There is no separate status subcommand — use astroctl infra k8s get <cluster-name> to see a cluster's current state.
+If your cluster is stuck in INPROGRESS, please contact the Astro Platform team for help.

 🔄 Upgrade Cluster